- Metric

 The project produced two parallel outputs: a published research paper validating the deep learning approach, and a functional desktop tool that makes the same pipeline accessible without a technical background.

-I selected three PCMs– lauric acid, stearic acid, and paraffin wax– and conducted physical experiments outdoors in Cheras, Selangor, Malaysia, using a thermal imaging camera to capture heatmaps of each brick sample.
-From this, I built a machine learning dataset associating 11 physical variables with their resulting thermal heatmaps, applied a 90/10 train-test split, and designed a deep learning model using fully connected and convolutional layers.
-The model achieved a mean squared error of 0.0465 on unseen test data– confirming its ability to generalise across different PCM formulations and temperature profiles.
+I selected three PCMs (lauric acid, stearic acid, and paraffin wax) and conducted outdoor physical experiments in Cheras, Selangor, Malaysia, using a thermal imaging camera to capture heatmaps of each brick sample.
+From this, I built a dataset associating 11 physical variables with their resulting thermal heatmaps, and applied a 90/10 train-test split for evaluation.

 During the research, I noticed a practical gap.
 The lead researcher was an academic domain expert– his focus was on science, not the software, which made sense.
 The side effect was that once the model worked, there was no way to actually use it outside of a lab.
 More broadly, anyone working with thermal or high-dimensional datasets faced the same wall: